justin13601/ACES/docs/source/terminology.md

 ###### Event-bound Aggregation

-If the edge linking the subtree root to the child is an event-bound relationship (e.g., in our example above, the "Target End" node is defined as the first subsequent `"is_discharge"` or `"is_death"` event after the "Target Start" node), we will aggregate the predicates by using a custom row-predicate-bound aggregation over the database that will be implemented using differences of cumulative sums within the global `predicates_df` dataframe.
+If the edge linking the subtree root to the child is an event-bound relationship (e.g., in our example above, the "Target End" node is defined as the first subsequent `"discharge"` or `"death"` event after the "Target Start" node), we will aggregate the predicates by using a custom row-predicate-bound aggregation over the database that will be implemented using differences of cumulative sums within the global `predicates_df` dataframe.
 In particular, we will first construct the following three dataframes from our inputs: